sleeper_players

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like sleeper_league or sleeper_trending_players.
-No exclusions or context provided.
+No guidance is provided on when to use this tool versus alternatives such as sleeper_trending_players or sleeper_nfl_state.
+There is no mention of context or prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.